bloominstituteoftechnology/Local-Environment-Setup/installation-guides/windows.md

 1. In the command line, run the following commands to download and install Pip
    * `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`
+       -If you get an error that says "'curl' is not recognized as an internal or external command" see [this section](windows.md#curl)
    * `python get-pip.py`
 2. Close the Command Prompt and open a new Command Prompt
 3. Verify pip installed successfully by executing the command "pip" in the command line